redlibrarian/redlibrarian.github.io/_posts/2020-09-13-boycott-strike-factory.markdown

 production.

-The neoliberalization of the universities is the process of subsumption applied to academica.
+The neoliberalization of the universities is the process of subsumption applied to academia.
 Previously insulated (as professionals) from the labour-capital relationship (exploitation, surplus-value), over the past thirty years, academia has gradually been brought fully into these relationships.
 Only once academia had been proletarianized was an